 - Part-time programme: this would allow you to continue with any current work and the income you may already be earning, and could be a good option if you are looking to enhance your employment skill sets.

 - Modular study: this requires you to direct your own study at a pace that suits you, tackling the modules in the order you choose.
 Typically, it would take around three years to complete, but can be combined with other paid work, making it one of the better options for those still serving.

 - Distance/open learning: this allows you to study wherever you are, sometimes in conjunction with attending live tutorials, again making it a more suitable option for serving personnel.
 You will complete a fixed sequence of study, although you may be able to take breaks between each of the modules.
 It is possible to complete your MBA in around three years, although, in theory, you could take as long as you like.

 - Executive programme: this allows you to deepen your knowledge and understanding while staying with the same employer (something to think about for the future perhaps, when you’ve secured your new job in the civilian workplace).
 Generally speaking, an employer nominates candidates and then supports them through the programme of study, which typically takes place on a number of weekends over a set period of time.

 MBAs don’t come cheap, and a full programme of study can set you back more than £55,000.
 However, funding may be available to help towards the cost, and a part-time or distance learning course will allow you to stagger the payments.

-You can use your ELC to take courses at level 3 and above (an MBA is level 7).
-This means you will receive funding provided your training is offered by an approved/accredited provider listed on the ELC website at www.enhancedlearningcredits.com However, please note that, while you cannot access support under the FEHE scheme to commence studies at master’s level, you can use your ELC for study at this level.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website and is at level 3 or above (an MBA is level 7).
+However, please note that, while you cannot access support under the FE/HE scheme to commence studies at master’s level, you can use your ELC for study at this level.